 We’ve been creating email newsletters for many years now, they’re a great way of getting targeted business information or promotions out to the customers of your choice.

 Recently ’email authentication’ has become extremely important when sending out newsletters.
 Having your emails authenticated means that the email the customer is receiving is actually coming from your business.
-It drastically improves your deliverability and adds credibility to your reputation.
+It drastically improves your deliverability and adds credibility to your brand.

 Various email providers such as Outlook, Gmail, iCloud use email authentication to detect spam, if your email is being sent unauthenticated it runs the risk of ending up in your recipients’ spam folder.